-Please observe the local speed limits – 40 Km/hr in the mornings and afternoons and 25 km/hr at or near the crossing.
+- Observe the local speed limits – 40 km/hr in the mornings and afternoons and 25 km/hr at or near the crossing.

 By supporting each other and engaging in practices that support pedestrian safety, together we can make our roads a safer place.